jnstockley/jnstockley.github.io/index.md

 ### Education

 Currently I am a high school student in the suburbs of Chiago Illinois.
-I am a senior at my current high school.
+I am currently a Senior.
 I have also been accepted to and am going to be enrolled at the University of Iowa this fall.
 At the University of Iowa I will be studying [Computer Science.](https://cs.uiowa.edu/) After my time I at the University of Iowa I plan on being a Computer Scientist or a Sotware Engingeer.

 ```markdown
 Syntax highlighted code block